-The main types of repairs which are achieved using a resin are concrete hole repair, resurfacing/screeding and cracks/joint repairs.
+The main types of repairs which are achieved using a resin are concrete hole repair, resurfacing/screeding, cracks/joint repairs, concrete floor repair with resin.
 Each of these types of floor repairs has different installation methods and should be researched properly before a suitable repair method is chosen.
-Monarch gives free technical advice and site surveys to help you decide whats best for your damaged floor.
+Monarch gives free technical advice and site surveys to help you decide what’s best for your damaged floor.

 Once repairs are cured, they have a granite-hard structure which is stronger than the concrete it replaced.

 Primarily you would see a concrete floor repair in industrial environments.
 This is because the finished product can have high chemical resistance and can ready for heavy traffic between 8-12 hours of cure time.

 In instances where the damage to a concrete floor is extensive and spreads throughout the floor.
 A self-levelling floor repair may be the better option.
 This flooring system is poured over an existing concrete floor to create a smooth surface.
 The self-levelling resin will give a concrete floor a fresh look by levelling areas which are scuffed, chipped, scratched and marked.

 An industrial floor screed can provide a heavy-duty solution to cover a wide variety of application.
 A screed will cover the entire floor to smooth out the appearance of scratches and patches of the damaged floor.
 It has slip-resistant and chemical resistant properties.
 Screeds can upgrade the worst of floors to create a safe and hygienic working environment as an effective working surface.